Clapham Grand Theatre

-Located in the inner south London district of Battersea.
+Located in the inner south London district of Battersea opposite Clapham Junction Railway Station.
 The New Grand Theatre of Varieties opened on 26th November 1900.
 It was built for the famous music hall star Dan Leno, with partners Herbert Campbell and Henry Joyner.
 The name ‘New’ Grand Theatre of Varieties was given so that it was not to be confused with the Grand Theatre of Varieties further along the road.

-The imposing exterior overlooked the main entrance to Clapham Junction railway station across the road and it featured a Renaissance style facade which was carried out in brick and red Mansfield stone detailing.
-The interior of the theatre was decorated in a Chinese style with the ceiling being similar to the willow pattern plate motif.
-There were pagoda style canopies over the stage boxes and dragons eyes which lit up, peered down on the audience.
-Seating was in pit, stalls, dress circle and gallery and intially the seating capacity was for 3,000.
-The proscenium opening was 39 feet wide, the stage was 68 feet wide and 28 feet deep.
-There were nine dressing rooms.
+The imposing exterior features a Renaissance style façade which was carried out in brick and red Mansfield stone detailing.
+The interior of the theatre is decorated in a Chinese style with the ceiling being similar to the willow pattern plate motif.
+There are pagoda style canopies over the stage boxes and dragons eyes which lit up, peered down on the audience.
+Seating was in pit, stalls, dress circle and gallery and initially the seating capacity was for 3,000.
+The proscenium opening is 39 feet wide, the stage was 68 feet wide and 28 feet deep.
+There are nine dressing rooms.

 From March 1901 films were being screened as part of the variety show.
-From 1912 it was re-named Grand Theatre of Varieties and it retained this name until 1927 (the ‘other’ Grand down the road was now the Imperial Cinema).
+From 1912 it was re-named Grand Theatre of Varieties and it retained this name until 1927 (the ‘other’ Grand Theatre of Varieties down the road was now the Imperial Cinema).

 In 1927 the theatre was converted for cinema performances and was known as the Grand Theatre, as it still staged mainly variety shows on the stage.
 Full time cinema use came on 13th February 1931 with John McCormack in “Song of My Heart” and Laurel & Hardy in “Angora Love”.
-After World War II live shows were being staged again, but these were of the ‘nude revue’ type.
+It was operated by the London & District Cinemas Ltd. chain After World War II live shows were being staged again, but these were of the ‘nude revue’ type.

-From 8th May 1950 it was re-opened as a cinema as it had been purchased by the Essoldo Cinemas chain and was re-named Essoldo Cinema.
+From 8th May 1950 it was re-opened as a cinema as it had been purchased by the Newcastle upon Tyne based Essoldo Circuit and was re-named Essoldo Cinema.
 The opening film was Spencer Tracy in “Adam’s Rib”.
 The Essoldo closed on 31st August 1963 with Ricardo Montalban in “The Black Buccaneer (Gordon, il pirata nero)” and Stephen Murray in “Master Spy”.

 The building remained empty until 1989 when it was purchased by the Mean Fiddler group to be opened as a live music venue, but licencing problems came up and it didn’t re-open until 17th December 1991.
 During closure the entire building had been redecorated and restored and the false ceiling in the auditorium had been removed.
 Mean Fiddler closed the venue on 20th July 1997 when it was purchased by the J.D.
 Wetherspoon pub chain.
 But they were refused a licence after a Public Enquiry and actors Corin and Vanessa Redgrave put forward plans to restore the theatre to live stage use.

-Wetherspoons’s refused to sell the building for this purpose and it stood empty until it was eventually sold to the current owners Po Na Na group who have operated the building as a concert venue and nightclub for several years.
+Wetherspoons’s refused to sell the building for this purpose and it stood empty until it was eventually sold to the current owners Po Na Na group who have operated the building as a concert venue and nightclub since around 2001.